Murasamess/Murasamess.github.io/_posts/2020-01-03-timnit-gebru.markdown

 ## Discussion

 The second paper describes a procedure for detecting bias in a classifier, using the example of a smiling face detector.
-To check for bias, we might using counterfactual reasoning and ask questions like "Would the prediction change if I was older?"
+To check for bias, we might use counterfactual reasoning and ask questions like "Would the prediction change if I was older?"
 That might indicate a bias based on age.
 The authors model that question by using a GAN to generate images that vary along the "attribute vector" for age, producing an older or younger version of the same image.
 They then see how the classifier